Temnodontosaurus: Morphology

 The preserved soft tissues on a 1 m long forefin specimen (SSN8DOR11) from the Toarcian age Posidonia Shale of Germany revealed the presence of previously unknown structures, referred to as "chondroderms" by Lindgren et al. (2025), which would have given the flipper a serrated appearance in life.
 These chondroderms likely served as "noise-cancelling" structures, which may have improved Temnodontosaurus ability to perform a stealthy approach while hunting under the cover of darkness.
 Preserved eumelanin (pigments responsible for black layer of skin) and "evenly spaced stripes" are also present across the forefin, and the tip of the fin likely acted as a "flexible winglet".

 Like other ichthyosaurs, Temnodontosaurus likely had high visual capacity and used vision as its primary sense while hunting.
 Species of Temnodontosaurus had the largest eyes of any ichthyosaur and of any animal measured.
 The largest eyes measured belonged to the species T. platyodon.
 Despite the enormous size of its eyes, Temnodontosaurus had blind spots directly above its head due to the angle at which its eyes were pointed.
-The eyes of Temnodontosaurus had sclerotic rings, hypothesized to have provided rigidity in the eyes.
-The sclerotic rings of T. platyodon were at least 25 cm in diameter.
+The eyes of Temnodontosaurus had scleral rings, hypothesized to have provided rigidity in the eyes.
+The scleral rings of T. platyodon were at least 25 cm in diameter.

 The head of Temnodontosaurus had a long robust snout with an antorbital constriction.
 It also had an elongated maxilla, a long cheek region, and a long postorbital segment.
 The carotid foramen in the basisphenoid in the skull was paired and was separated by the parasphenoid.
 The parasphenoid had a processus cultriformis.
 The skull of T. platyodon measured about 1.5 m long, while T. eurycephalus had a shorter rostrum and a deeper skull compared to other species, perhaps improving its ability to crush prey.
 T. platyodon and T. trigadon had a very long snout that was slightly curved on its dorsal side and ventrally curved, respectively.
 It also had many pointed conical teeth that were set in continuous grooves, rather than having individual sockets.
 This form of tooth implantation is known as aulacodonty.
 Its teeth typically had two or three carinae; notably, T. eurycephalus possessed bulbous roots, while T. nuertingensis had no canine or bulbous roots.
 The bicarinate teeth of T. platyodon were unusually resistant to breakage relative to the conical, recurved teeth possessed by other predatory marine reptiles.